(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Once settled into their new "home", they mature further into adult worms.

-The adult worms then reproduce and the microfilaria in the dog's blood will be passed on to the next mosquito that bites the dog.
+The adult worms then reproduce and the microfilariae in the dog's blood will be passed on to the next mosquito that bites the dog.

 The whole life cycle takes about 6 to 7 months after the original mosquito bite.